juice-shop/juice-shop/README.md

   [`node-gyp` installation instructions](https://github.com/nodejs/node-gyp#installation)
   for additional tools you might need to install (e.g. Python 2.7, GCC, Visual C++ Build Tools etc.)
+- Using the Vagrant script (on Windows) might not work while your virus scanner is running.
+This problem was experienced at least with F-Secure Internet Security.
 - You may find it easier to find vulnerabilities using a pen test tool.
   I strongly recommend
   [Zed Attack Proxy](https://code.google.com/p/zaproxy/) which is open